 - Method Overriding

 Inheritance is the most important property of OOPS; it is a property that brings the concept of code reusability to Object-Oriented programming languages.
-Using the concept of inheritance one class can inherit the public and protected properties of another class.
-Using the concept of inheritance, you can use any module written by another developer so you do not need to write the complete code from scratch.
-There are various types of Inheritance such as:
+Using the concept of inheritance, one class can inherit another class's public and protected properties.

 - Single Inheritance